 Described as “an impressive young talent” by Opera Journal, and praised for having “both vocal beauty and bite” by the Observer, Joanna completed her post-graduate course at the Royal College of Music supported by a Soirée d’Or Award and The Kathleen Trust.
 She was a member of the ENO Opera Works Course and was Making Music Philip & Dorothy Green Young Concert Artist award winner for 2015.
-She was recently awarded joint first place in the Dean & Chadlington Singing Competition 2018.
+She was recently awarded joint first place in the Dean & Chadlington Singing Competition 2018 and was a semi-finalist in the Das Lied competition 2019.

 She has sung the role of Flora in The Turn of the Screw for Glyndebourne Festival (2011, 2007), Glyndebourne on Tour (2006) and Opera de Tenerife (2007), and has premiered the role of Lisette in Imago (2013 at Glyndebourne) and Lily in The Finnish Prisoner by Orlando Gough and Stephen Plaice (Paddock Productions 2007).
 She features on the CD of The Turn of the Screw released by Glyndebourne (recommended by BBC Music Magazine, July 2011), the 2011 cinema broadcast and the recently released DVD.
 She has sung Dew Fairy and Sandman in Hansel und Gretel for West Green Opera 2014 and covered them for Garsington Opera 2013 and sang Amore in the RCMIOS production of L’Incorinazione di Poppea (2012).
 She has sung the role of Susanna in Le Nozze di Figaro on a Britten-Pears Young Artist course (2014), Juliet in Britten’s The Little Sweep for Windsor Spring Festival (2014) and Forestiero in Lo Spedale in Aldeburgh with Solomon’s Knot (2014)